Joe Biden Is The ‘Leader Of Lawlessness,’ Republican Lawmaker Says

 “If you elect Democrats, you’re going to get a crimewave in your city.
 If you call 911, someone might not answer,” Collins said.

-The Georgia Representative urged Americans to take action to support conservatives in the battle against Biden, who he accused of supporting “ultra-leftist positions” like defunding and disrespecting the police.
+The Georgia Representative urged Americans to take action to support conservatives in the battle against Biden, who he accused of supporting far-left positions like defunding and disrespecting the police.

 “We’ve got to rise up as a conservative movement and call this out for what it is, and that Joe Biden is the leader of the lawlessness.
 Joe Biden is one who has caved to the leftist groups in this country.”